scott-trinkle/braingraphgeo/README.md

 `data/fiber_distances.csv`.
 Distances are measured in mm and represent the shortest streamline connecting each pair of nodes averaged across all tractography datasets.

-## Examples

-Examples for using `braingraphgeo` with the sample data are available as jupyter notebooks in `examples/`